-With so much of Kapalua’s natural beauty to admire around this iconic resort, it’s no mystery as to why its management team would want to bring that aspect inside as part of a $100 million redesign that is finally being unveiled.
+With so much of Kapalua’s natural beauty to admire around this iconic resort, it’s no mystery as to why its management team would want to bring that aspect inside as part of a $100 million redesign that includes the recently unveiled Club Lounge at the Anuenue Room.
 Just as it seemed this property couldn’t be any more serene, the designers looked to nature in creating a new era of luxurious tranquility.

 A Phenomenal First Impression

 No matter what we think we expect from a Ritz resort, reality almost always surpasses expectations.
 Driving to the resort, guests will first pass the golf pro shop and driving range, with a sneak peak of the courses’ awesome elevation and views, and then they’ll be treated to the quaint coolness of the retail village that features some fun shops and restaurants.
 So, as you approach the lobby entrance, the vibe is excellent yet very unassuming.

 And then you reach that opening.
 Just… wow.